apostrophecms/apostrophe/packages/apostrophe-astro/MIGRATION.md

 ## Deprecated shims (v2)

 The following `lib/` paths remain exported in v2 as compatibility shims.
-They will log `@deprecated` JSDoc notices but continue to work.
+They continue to work, but new and migrated code should use the helper entry points.
 Migrate before v3.

 | Old path | New path |
 | --- | --- |